Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 The same is true for indoor garden lighting.
 You can buy inexpensive systems, but when you want more light or a bigger footprint, you’re stuck.

-You can think in terms of a bunch of cheap lights, or in terms fewer but more expensive (and higher quality) lights.
+You can think in terms of a bunch of cheap lights, or in terms of fewer but more expensive (and higher quality) lights.

 With gardening, sometimes it’s better to spend a little more up front so you can get the dividends in the long run.